Tzal3x/Network_Optimization_Thesis/README.md

 Before diving into a specific subject, it is required to understand the basic concepts of network optimization theory and to experiment with some hypothetical/artificial problem(s).

 ### Satelite-Stations problem:
-Let N satelites orbiting the earth and M stations on the planet's surface. xs denotes rate of information transmited by satelite s to another satelite or station.
+Let N satellites orbiting the earth and M stations on the planet's surface. xs denotes rate of information transmited by satellite s to another satellite or station.

 maximize ΣU(Si)
 subject to: Kirchhoff law
 |xs| <= Capacity
+xs >= 0
 ++some_other_constraints

-Formulate and solve this problem using MATLAB's optimization package.
+The objective is to formulate and solve this problem using MATLAB's optimization toolbox.